nhatthanhlatao/shunkakinoki/wiki/streaks/workflow/day.md

 ## Objective

-Maximize growth for the particular day.
+Maximize Growth for the Particular Day.

 ## Flow

-1. Define Hours of the day in Calendar
+1. Define Hours of the Day in Calendar
-2. Track Performance in Quantification
+2. Track Performance in Metrics
 3. Reflect & Strategy & Win in JOURNAL

 ## Milestone

-- Calendar -> Define All in day
+- Calendar -> Define All in Day
-- Priority -> Plan 3 Subjects Throughout the Day
+- OKR -> Plan 3 Subjects Throughout the Day
-- Quantification -> Benchmark, Execution & Milestone
+- Quantification -> BCM, EXE, OKR